 It is the purpose of the Office of Student Financial Assistance and Employment to provide need base assistance and/or academic achievement awards to qualified students in the form of scholarships, grants, loans and work programs to the extent that resources are available.
 Professional financial aid and student employment advisors are ready to assist all students plan for the most efficient use of their financial resources for education.

 Underlying the awarding of need-based financial assistance is the philosophy that the student and family have the primary responsibility for educational costs.
 Need-based financial assistance serves to supplement these primary resources.

-- Students who require financial assistance in order to attend the University should apply for assistance each academic year.
+- Students who require financial assistance to attend the University should apply for assistance each academic year.

 - The U.S. Department of Education’s Free Application for Federal Student Aid (FAFSA) is used to determine eligibility for federal need based assistance.
 The FAFSA must be completed for each academic year.

-- Beginning with students who entered during the 2014-2015 academic year (including readmitted students) the College Board’s CSS Financial Aid PROFILE Application is required to determine institutional need based financial aid awards.
-The PROFILE application must be completed each academic year to determine renewal eligibility.
+- The College Board’s CSS Financial Aid PROFILE Application is required for both custodial and non-custodial parent households to determine institutional need based financial aid awards.
+The PROFILE application only needs to be completed only once during your enrollment.

 |Admission Application Option (App Deadline)||FAFSA, CSS/Financial Aid PROFILE, Noncustodial Parent PROFILE, Prior-Prior Year Tax Returns and W2's|

 Important Financial Aid Tips